elchin-jafar/holbertonschool-shell/io_redirections_and_filters/README.md

 20 - delete all c and C characthers from input
 21 - revert input
 22 - show all users and sort them by users
-23 - find empty files and dirs and write only names not path
+23 - find empty files and dirs and write only names not path__ 24 - find all gif files and list only file names per line per file